steveiliop56/tinyauth-docs/docs/reference/api.md

 ```

 ::: info
-The API will redirect to the login page if the user is not authenticated.
+The API will redirect to the login page if the user is not authenticated (when not running in API mode).
 :::

 ### Login